-Head Lights/Work Lights: Pressing the top of the switch will illuminate the lights mounted on the top of the operator's station and the red tail lights, for use in forward travel operations.
-Pressing the bottom of the switch will illuminate the lights at the end of the boom in addition to the lights on the operator's station, for additional lighting in working operations.
+Head Lights/Work Lights: Depressing the top of the switch will illuminate the lights mounted on the top of the operator's station and the red tail lights for forward travel operations.
+Depressing the bottom of the switch will illuminate the lights at the end of the boom in addition to the lights on the operator's station for additional lighting in working operations.

 Turn Signal: This switch is used to indicate the direction of a turn with the tail lights.
-Press the right arrow for a right turn; press the left arrow for a left turn.
+Depress the right arrow for a right turn; depress the left arrow for a left turn.
 Return the switch to the center position after the turn is completed.